coleridge72/progressive_growing_of_gans_tf/README.md

 ## Training

 The author of this repo is actively training and debuging on 1024x1024 CelebA dataset.
-If you want to try early, please modifying `progressive_gan.yml` accordingly and run `python train.py`.
+If you want to try early, please modify `progressive_gan.yml` accordingly and run `python train.py`.

 ## TensorBoard

-Visualization on TensorBoard are supported.
+Visualization on TensorBoard is supported.

 ## License